 For some of you, the coronavirus crisis has meant a loss of clients, particularly to those therapists who do manual therapies.

 Many of you, however, are able to continue your therapeutic practice online.
 And a popular platform for this is Zoom.
-We at the Therapists Network are using it now for our Collaboration Meetings AND Daily offers of support to all Therapists – members or not.
+We at the Therapists Network are using it now for our popular Therapists Unite and Support Meetings.

 So here are some FAQ I get regarding using Zoom – hope it helps 🙂